Learn about Abortion:

 • Sexually transmitted infections (STIs), also known as Sexually Transmitted Diseases (STDs) pose a severe risk to a woman’s future reproductive and overall health, especially if left untreated.

-If you are considering getting an abortion because of a suspected STi/STD:
+If you are considering getting an abortion

-STI testing and treatment are critical
+STI/STD testing and treatment are critical!

-Studies have demonstrated that 70-95% of women and 90% of men who have chlamydia do not realize that they have it.
+Studies have demonstrated that 70-95% of women and 90% of men who have chlamydia, do not realize that they have it.
 Woman who have an untreated STD (like chlamydia or gonorrhea) are up to 23% more likely to develop Pelvic Inflammatory Disease (PID) following an abortion procedure.
-According to the Centers for Disease Control, in the United States, 1 out of 4 women, ages 14 to 19, is infected with at least one STD.

 STIs affect women more than men